ballerina-platform/ballerina-dev-website/spec/crypto/spec.md

 ## Introduction

-This is the specification for the Crypto standard library of [Ballerina language](https://ballerina.io/), which provides Crypto functionalities.
+This is the specification for the Crypto Ballerina library of [Ballerina language](https://ballerina.io/), which provides Crypto functionalities.

 The Crypto library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.